 Michael Walker is the Director of the Docking Institute of Public Affairs at Fort Hays State University, specializing in quantitative and qualitative data analysis.

-Dr. Terry is Assistant Professor of Criminal Justice at Fort Hays State University and Policy Fellow for the Docking Institute; she specializes in juvenile justice and gender, and is a licensed clinical psychologist.
+Dr. Terry is Assistant Professor of Criminal Justice at Fort Hays State University and Policy Fellow for the Docking Institute; she specializes in juvenile justice and gender, and is a licensed master's level psychologist.

 Dr. Sun is Assistant Director of the Docking Institute of Public Affairs and a professor of political science at Fort Hays State University, specializing in advanced research methods.